snicoll/scratches/spring-boot-starter-hornetq/README.md

 * Any bean of type `JMSQueueConfiguration` or `TopicConfiguration` is used to create the corresponding destination with more advanced configuration.
 Check these HornetQ-specific classes for more details.

+To switch persistence, just configure the `spring.hornetq.embedded.persistent` property to `true`.
+By default, all the necessary files (journal, etc) are located in your temp directory but you can configure a root directory for those using the `spring.hornetq.embedded.dataDirectory` property.

 When running in embedded mode, the following beans are exposed: